ComputerMentorsGroup/MTA-HTML5/lesson 6/README.md

 ### Instructions
 1. Open Notepad, or your favorite text editor.
 2. Save the file as greetings.html
-3. Open a second Notepad Window
+3. Open a second Notepad window, or your favorite text editor.
 4. Save the second window as style.css
-5. Using the example below, reproduce the webpage with your own content to create a greeting card for any occasion of your choice.
+5. Using the example below, reproduce the web page with your own content to create a greeting card for any occasion of your choice.

 **Need an idea?
 Pick from these greetings:**
 * Birthday Card